Glossary of library jargon

 Meaning 2) a publication that you can use to find articles or books on particular topics.
 The information about each item is very brief.
 There are Abstracts and Indexes sections on each floor of the University Library.

-There is an information desk on the ground floor, called the Support Services desk, where you can go if you have a general enquiry.
-The Support Services desk is open during the evenings and at weekends during term-time.
+There is an information desk on the ground floor, called the IT Help Desk, where you can go if you have a general enquiry.
+The IT Help Desk is open during the evenings and at weekends during term-time.

 This describes the system libraries have for borrowing books from one another and for photocopying articles for one another.
 This means that if you want some information that we don't have here and that information is contained in a book or article, it is usually possible to obtain that information for you.
 You may have to complete a form and get the permission of a lecturer or your Faculty Librarian before we can request the information from another library.